 Working abroad sounds like an adventure to many people.
-But, jobs in Portugal require more than the Portugal visa application and just the obvious Portugal CV with Portugal cover letter writing and translation - they require careful preparation if you want to pass Portugal job interview.
+But, jobs in Portugal require more than the Portugal visa application and just the obvious Portugal CV with Portugal cover letter writing and translation – they require careful preparation if you want to pass the Portugal job interview.

-You will face problems that in all probability did not even cross your mind when you decided to go for work in Portugal.
+You will face problems that in all probability did not even cross your mind when you decided to go to work in Portugal.
 Do not take too lightly the influence a Portugal visa can have on the end result of your adventure!
-For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.
+For example, you will experience unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.